Demi-urge/menace_sandbox/docs/sandbox_settings.md

 ```

 The selected entry must resolve to a callable that returns an `LLMClient`
 instance when invoked without arguments.
+Alternatively, register a factory
+directly in code using `llm_registry.register_backend` or the
+`@llm_registry.backend` decorator and simply reference the chosen name in
+`preferred_llm_backend`.